graphile/migrate/README.md

 indexes, etc) once the dropped entity has been replaced.
 Reviewing the database schema diff can help you spot these issues.

-More [examples](./docs/idempotent-examples.md) of idempotent operations:
+More examples of idempotent operations can be found in [docs/idempotent-examples.md](./docs/idempotent-examples.md).

 ## Disable Transaction